Matthew Ong is a public health professional trained in epidemiology, health policy, and strategic communications.

 For his coverage of the National Cancer Moonshot Initiative, led by former U.S. Vice President Joe Biden, Matt was interviewed on KQED San Francisco, the National Public Radio's (NPR) largest member station, for an hour-long feature on the first anniversary of the Cancer Moonshot.

-In Malaysia, Matt's country of origin, his work has been showcased in feature-length interviews on BFM 89.9, MalaysiaKini’s series Malaysians Now, and by MIMS, an international medical news network.
+In Malaysia, Matthew's country of origin, his work has been showcased in feature-length interviews on BFM 89.9, MalaysiaKini’s series Malaysians Now, and by MIMS, an international medical news network.

-Matt graduated from Marquette University in 2012 with triple majors in journalism, psychology, and women's and gender studies.
+Matthew received his undergraduate degree from Marquette University in 2012 with triple majors in journalism, psychology, and women's and gender studies.
 As an undergraduate, he received the Excellence in News/Editorial Journalism Award for two consecutive academic years.
-He has a certificate in business administration from Georgetown University, and is the recipient of the 2016 Washington Media Institute Distinguished Alumni Award.
+He received a certificate in business administration from Georgetown University, and was the recipient of the 2016 Washington Media Institute Distinguished Alumni Award.

 • U.S. Food and Drug Administration (FDA)